The Myth of the Rational Consumer

 Consumers are aware that they are targets of unrelenting marketing activity.
 However, they overwhelmingly believe that they are strong, independent thinkers who are not seduced by the power of marketers.

 Consumers also tell us how their decision-making comes about.
-When we ask how they make purchase decisions, consumers talk about their mental processes; describing how they investigate and weigh product features, consider such factors as how the benefits of one brand stacks up against the competition and which is the best value for their money.
+When we ask how they make purchase decisions, consumers talk about their mental processes; describing how they investigate and weigh product features, consider such factors as how the benefits of one brand stack up against the competition and which is the best value for their money.

-The problem with the consumers’ self-perception of rationality is that their view is skewed by systematic bias1.
+The problem with the consumers’ self-perception of rationality is that their view is skewed by systematic bias.1

 Consumer bias is revealed when they overestimate their immunity from marketing influences.
 By attributing their purchase decisions to rational thinking rather than the influence of brands and advertising, consumers affirm their autonomy and derive satisfaction from this perceived control over their lives.

 A second source of consumer bias is found in their descriptions of rational mental processes.
-The fact is that the human mind does not have access to information about the processes involved in their decision making.
+The fact is that the human mind does not have access to information about the processes involved in its decision making.
 Awareness of the mental machinations that produce specific behaviors is an illusion that makes us feel like we are in control.
 To maintain internal levels of confidence, we create narratives of mental processes to explain unconscious causes of behavior to ourselves and others.

 Psychological Insights into Consumer Decision Making